Free exhaust fan inspection checklist

 - Electrical connections: check isolator condition terminal tightness and earth continuity

-- Identify the fan: confirm asset ID location served area and design airflow specification before starting
+- Identify the fan: confirm the asset ID, location, area served and design airflow specification before starting the inspection so results can be compared accurately to the original design intent

-- Isolate and lock out: follow site lock-out tag-out procedures before any physical inspection of rotating parts
+- Isolate and lock out: follow site-specific lock-out tag-out procedures at the local isolator, confirm zero energy on all circuits and display isolation tags before any physical inspection of rotating parts

-- Inspect motor and bearings: check motor temperature vibration and noise then check bearings for play and lubrication condition
+- Inspect motor and bearings: check motor surface temperature with an IR gun, listen for unusual vibration or noise, then check bearings for excessive play, rumbling sounds or lubrication leakage

-- Check belts and drives: inspect belt condition tension and pulley alignment and note any wear or glazing
+- Check belts and drives: inspect belt condition for cracking, glazing or fraying, check tension against manufacturer specification, verify pulley alignment and note any wear patterns requiring belt replacement

-- Inspect guards and housing: confirm all guards are secure and undamaged then check fan blades and housing for buildup or damage
+- Inspect guards and housing: confirm all safety guards and screens are securely fastened and undamaged, then check fan blades and the housing interior for grease buildup, corrosion or physical damage

-- Measure airflow: with the fan running measure airflow at the grille or duct using an anemometer and compare to design specification
+- Measure airflow: with the fan running at normal speed, measure airflow at the grille or duct connection point using a calibrated anemometer and compare the reading to the design specification for that exhaust zone

-- Document and sign off: record all findings note any defects requiring follow-up sign the inspection and schedule the next check
+- Document and sign off: record all findings and measurements, note any defects requiring follow-up corrective action, sign the inspection form and schedule the next inspection date based on the site risk assessment

 Exhaust fan inspection frequency depends on the application and risk level.
 Kitchen exhaust fans typically require monthly inspection and cleaning due to grease buildup.
 General ventilation and car park exhaust fans are commonly inspected quarterly.
 Critical exhaust systems in laboratories or hazardous areas may require weekly or even daily checks.